Ing-Dayana/Ing-Dayana/README.md

           Illustrator
           Photoshop

-- 📫 Contactandome por email "davamaju@gmail.com" or on my Profile in Link "www.linkedin.com/in/dayana-v-martínez-"
+- 📫 Contactandome por email "davamaju@gmail.com" or on my Profile in Linkedin "www.linkedin.com/in/dayana-v-martínez-"
 - 🎨 You can see my UI UX designs, 3D designs for websites, Frontend development at:
       "https://www.behance.net/vanessamartine12/projects"